rowah/ptracker_phoenix/README.md

 ## Lessons Learned

+Managing image uploads on Phoenix using Arc Library

 Phoenix Auth

+Timex library usage

+Using Phoenix's built-in channels and PubSub library

 ## Features to be added in future

 QR Code scanning of products for automatic upload.

 Notification of expiry (due) on the navbar without clicking on products to the user when expiry is a day to

 # ptracker_phoenix